openshift/training/docs/03-explore.md

 rest of the instructions.

 ## Cluster Makeup
-The OpenShift 4 cluster is made of hosts that are running RHEL CoreOS .
+The OpenShift 4 cluster is made of hosts that are running RHEL CoreOS.
 CoreOS is a container optimized, hardened, minimal footprint operating system designed specifically to work with OpenShift and to run containers.